Pop Culture Madness!

 Dignity in Dying, a euthanasia society, was founded in 1935.

-A party at the US ambassador's home in Moscow featured a large number of animals loaned for the evening by the Moscow Zoo .
-By the end of the party, a bear became drunk on champagne and 100 zebra finches escaped from an aviary, perching all around the home.
+A party at the US ambassador’s home in Moscow featured many animals loaned for the evening by the Moscow Zoo.
+By the end of the party, a bear became drunk on champagne, and 100 zebra finches escaped from an aviary, perching all around the home.

-The Harlem Riot of March 19, 1935, in which 3 people died and $2M worth of property damage occurred, started over a complete misunderstanding about something that never happened - a young shoplifter was rumored to have beaten by a store representative.
+The Harlem Riot of March 19, 1935, in which three people died and $2M worth of property damage occurred, started over a complete misunderstanding about something that never happened – a young shoplifter was rumored to have been beaten by a store representative.

 Firsts and the Biggest Christmas Gifts